 Gripping, compellingly executed downward spiral pic charts the slow physical and mental deterioration of a genuinely nice guy under the influence of crystal meth.
-Audience-wowing pic, which snagged the Golden Starfish at the Hamptons for Marty Sader, has a strong shot at theatrical release before cable comes knocking.
+In the best tradition of substance-abuse movies such as “Leaving Las Vegas,” moral baggage is checked at the door while a full panoply of film techniques is brought to bear on the central character’s meltdown from a 240 pound compassionate human being to a 110 pound bundle of misfiring nerves.
+Audience-wowing pic, which snagged the Golden Starfish at the Hamptons for writer-director-thesp Marty Sader, has a strong shot at theatrical release before cable comes knocking.

 Julius (Sader) works at a mental hospital where he logs long hours, gaining the trust of the institution’s inmates by sharing their fantasies and allaying their fears.
 In voiceover narration, he explains work is his drug of choice: It makes him feel needed.